As of: 19 June 2026 · Reading time: 4 min

 The most common risks in IT outsourcing

-The outsourcing of IT services, especially in [software development](/services/software development), is a strategic decision.
+The outsourcing of IT services, especially in software development, is a strategic decision.
 The debate about Inhouse vs Outsourcing Software Development is often conducted, but success depends less on the model than on the implementation.
+To make the right decision, it is important to know the potential fall knits.
+These can be divided into different categories.

 Strategic risks